ZorroTrackerDev/ZorroTracker/README.md

 ### A JavaScript error occurred in the main process
 If you get this error, its likely that you need to install [Visual C++](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0).
 If that does not help, please contact the developers.

+### Infinite rotating circle at the start-up/"Chip is invalid" error
+If you get this error, its likely that you cloned this repository without the `--recursive` flag.
+If that does not help, please contact the developers.

 ### If the error is not listed here
 Look through the issues page, or create your own, with __as much detail as possible__ to recreating the issue.